Quantum computational chemistry: Illustrative examples

 \subsection{Lithium Hydride STO-3G basis}

-For LiH in the STO-3G basis, we consider $1s, 2s, 2p_x, 2p_y, 2p_z$ functions for lithium, and a single $1s$ orbital for hydrogen.
-This gives a total of 12 spin-orbitals, when spin degeneracy is included.
-We can reduce this problem to one of six qubits, following a similar procedure to that of cc-PVDZ H$_2$ above, visually illustrated in Fig.~\ref{Fig:BKLiH}.
-The canonical orbital 1-RDM from a CISD calculation on LiH (at an internuclear separation of 1.45~$\dot{A}$) is given by \begin{widetext}
+For LiH in the STO-3G basis, we consider \{$1s, 2s, 2p_x, 2p_y, 2p_z$\} functions for lithium, and a single \{$1s$\} orbital for hydrogen.
+This gives a total of 12 spin-orbitals.
+We can reduce this problem to one of six qubits, as illustrated in Fig.~\ref{Fig:BKLiH}.
+The 1-RDM in the canonical orbital basis from a CISD calculation on LiH (at an internuclear separation of 1.45~$\dot{\mathrm{A}}$) is given by\\